Words per Page Calculator

 How does reading time per page vary?

 Reading time per page varies based on the words per page and the individual's reading speed, which typically averages 200-250 words per minute for adults.
-A page with 300 words would take about 1.25 to 1.5 minutes to read.
-Factors like text complexity, font readability, and reader fatigue can also influence this rate, making it a useful metric for content creators to gauge reader engagement.
+The calculator uses 238 WPM as a benchmark.
+At 480 words per page, each page takes about 2.02 minutes to read.
+A 250-page book at this density (120,000 words) would take approximately 8.4 hours to read.